 Still, the outcome has resulted in a dive into risk assets, which has buoyed stock prices and sent traditionally safe-have assets like gold, sharply lower.
 The Election-Day results also sparked a steep selloff in government debt, which sent Treasury yields higher.

-While the bond market was closed on Friday in observance of the Veteran’s Day holiday, four trading days this week was enough to send the benchmark 10-year Treasury bond yield to its biggest one-week gain in three years as it rose to 2.118%.
-The yields, which move inversely to prices, on other long-term bonds, also moved higher with the two-year yield reaching 0.906% and the 30-year climbing to 2.928%.
+While the bond market was closed on Friday in observance of the Veteran’s Day holiday, four trading days this week was enough to send the benchmark 10-year Treasury note yield to its biggest one-week gain in three years as it rose to 2.118%.
+The yields, which move inversely to prices, on other government bonds, also moved higher with the two-year yield reaching 0.906% and the 30-year climbing to 2.928%.